carbonblack/cbapi-python/README.md

 ### API Token

-In order to perform any queries via the API, you will need to get the API token for your Cb user.
+In order to perform any queries via the API, you will need to get the API token for your CB user.
 See the documentation on the Developer Network website on how to acquire the API token for [Enterprise Response](http://developer.carbonblack.com/reference/enterprise-response/authentication/) or [Enterprise Protection](http://developer.carbonblack.com/reference/enterprise-protection/authentication/)

 Once you acquire your API token, place it in one of the default credentials file locations:

-* ``/etc/carbonblack/credentials.response`` (or ``.protection`` for Cb Enterprise Protection)
+* ``/etc/carbonblack/credentials.response`` (or ``.protection`` for CB Enterprise Protection)
 * ``~/.carbonblack/credentials.response``
 * (current working directory) ``.carbonblack/credentials.response``